The Namesake is a literary fiction novel by Jhumpa Lahiri. It is a multigenerational story of immigration, family, culture, identity.

 Ashoke and Ashima get married in Calcutta.
-It is an arranged marriage and soon afterwards, Ashima finds herself in America with her new husband.
+It is an arranged marriage and soon afterward, Ashima finds herself in America with her new husband.
 They live in an apartment near his work for several years.
 Then they move to the suburbs and have two children.

 The first child is a boy.
 Ashima wants her grandmother to name him, and she waits to receive a letter from her grandmother.
 This name will be the baby’s legal name (his good name).
 In their Bengali tradition, the child will use a different name at home.

-With the slow speed of letters and the errors that can happen in the mail, Ashima and Ashoke never receive the letter that they are waiting for to name their first born.
+With the slow speed of letters and the errors that can happen in the mail, Ashima and Ashoke never receive the letter that they are waiting for to name their firstborn.
 Since the hospital won’t let them leave without naming the baby, Ashoke names him Gogol.
 Nikolai Gogol was his favorite author.

 As a young man, Ashoke loved Russian literature.
 He had been in a train accident when the train he was traveling on derailed.
 He was thrown from the train.
-The man he had been chatting with, who shared his regret of moving back to India from England, died in that accident.
+The man he had been chatting with, who shared his regret about moving back to India from England, died in that accident.
 Ashoke was saved by The Overcoat, a book by Nikolai Gogol that he was reading on the train.
 The book was ripped in half in the accident, half remaining in Gogol’s hand.
-Be managed to get the attention of the rescuers with the pages in his hand.
+He managed to get the attention of the rescuers with the pages in his hand.

 Later, Ashoke and Ashima found out that grandma had a stroke and if she’d sent them a letter, they never received it.
 She was in no position to name the baby after her stroke.
 When Gogol started school, they tried to give him Nikhil as a good name, a name to be used at school.
 However, the principal noticed that he didn’t respond to Nikhil and asked him what name he used at home.
 Finding out that his name was Gogol, she registered him at school that way.